Lars-m/week6-javascript2/README.md

 ## Before the start of this period you should:
 You can do with NetBeans only for this period, but I (very much) suggest you install node and a new JavaScript editor, to prepare yourself for period 3 (and make this periods JavaScript a bit more fun/realistic)
 - Install Node (important, install the LTS-version): https://nodejs.org/en/download/
 - Install a new editor/IDE for JavaScript development.
-Thomas prefers Webstorm, I prefer, and will be using, Visual Studio Code: https://code.visualstudio.com/download
+We suggest Visual Studio Code: https://code.visualstudio.com/download
-- Install [Postman](https://www.getpostman.com/) before wednesdays lecture (Ajax)
+- Install [Postman](https://www.getpostman.com/) (if not already done) before wednesdays lecture (Ajax)

 ### Tuesday - JavaScript continued